mkanada/zywny/README.md

 - [ ] Recognize a midi played note.
 - [ ] Show the list of musics.
 - [ ] Enter in a music, show it, recognize it, give the student a note.

+## Current focus
+- [X] Initial tests with verovio, jovial_svg in linux.
+- [ ] Compile and execute a simple application for Android, showing a simple music sheet.